 “The world has yet to see what God can do with a man fully consecrated to him.
-By God’s help, I aim to be that man”- (Dwight L. Moody)
+By God’s help, I aim to be that man” (Dwight L. Moody).

-Father thank you for the capacity you have provided for loyal love and devotion.
-Encourage my heart and mind to love you totally and completely.
+Father thank You for the capacity You have provided for loyal love and devotion.
+Encourage my heart and mind to love You totally and completely.

 2 Kings 23:25 Never before had there been a king like Josiah, who turned to the LORD with all his heart and soul and strength, obeying all the laws of Moses.
 And there has never been a king like him since.

-In spite of several generations of idolatry and rebellion against the Father, somehow Josiah arose as a righteous king.
+Despite several generations of idolatry and rebellion against the Father, somehow Josiah arose as a righteous king.
 Josiah was a remarkable and unique man.
 He had cultivated a delightful, personal love relationship with the Father.

 He turned to the Father wholeheartedly without reservation.
 He was all in with no reserves held back.
-Whatever Moses laid out in the law, Josiah was totally and completely committed to live it out.
+Whatever Moses laid out in the law, Josiah was totally and completely committed to living it out.
 He was determined to be the poster boy for the Father’s rallying call.

 Deuteronomy 6:5 You must love the LORD your God with your whole mind, your whole being, and all your strength.